Petőfi Sándor MME Pancsova: History

 In August 1947, the Cultural Center purchased the building, where the KIE was previously located, from the Reformed Church and became the legal successor of the former society.
-It was then that the new official name of the society “MME Sándor Petőfi” (Magyar művelődési egesület Petőfi Sándor) appeared for the first time.
+It was then that the new official name of the society “MME Sándor Petőfi” (Magyar művelődési egyesület Petőfi Sándor) appeared for the first time.

 Society activities

 The early years of the Society are considered the most fruitful years for the acting section.
 The acting section presented dozens of three-act plays and one-act plays.
 Members of the Petőfi Society were among the founders of the ″South Banat Hungarian Cultural and Artistic Societies Festival″ in 1969.
 Petőfi players participated for the first time in 1973 at the Gyöngyösbokréta festival, and the zither players in 1979 at the Durindó festival.
 The Petőfi Society of Pančevo, together with the Tamás Áron Society of Vojlovica, fosters the traditions of the Székelys.
 The Petőfi Society is a regular participant in cultural and artistic events both in the country of Serbia and abroad.

 With the closure of Hungarian-language schools in Pančevo, in addition to cultural and artistic activities, the Petőfi Society continued to foster the Hungarian language through language workshops and regular Hungarian language classes in the Society's premises and in the ″Uroš Predić″ Gymnasium.
 All those who want to learn to speak Hungarian and also read and write are welcome to attend the classes.
 The classes are taught by Professor Krisztijan Varga.

 The founding group from 1946 consisted of: Geza Ambrus, Dr. Sándor Karosz, Gustav Bajúsz, Ferenc Muci, Arpad Baksa, Lajos Nagy, János Braszny, Olga Nikolić, Erne Cirjak, József Olasz, István Cudar, Etelka Past, and Karol Csech, Katica Pinter, Dr. Aladar Debreceny, Géza Szabados, Karol Erdeliszky, Ödön Szabo, Károly Fekete, István Szel, Ernö Hegyi, Jene Seberle, József Ispanowicz, Lajos Szabo, István Juhász, Król Trzek Károly, Elemér Korsos, Dezsö Ujvari, Ferenc Kerekes, Antal Varga, Michaly Kaslik, János Varga, Henrik Kubik, and Imre Váradi.
 Pal Pajž was elected a member of the Yugoslav-Hungarian Cultural Society and a member of the Organizing Committee of the Pančovac Cultural Circle.